 Please ensure your student wears a clean uniform that is in good condition each day.
 Families in need should contact school administration if providing a uniform presents a challenge.
 The uniform may be hand washed, if needed.
 Uniforms that are stained, cut, torn or in poor condition must be replaced.
 Failure to launder uniform and uniform disrepair will not excuse students from wearing the uniform daily.
-Students should prepare their uniform the night before school.
+Students or parents are encouraged to prepare the uniform the night before school.

-IMPORTANT: Students may not substitute non-uniform clothing for uniform wear, even if the non-uniform item is completely or partially covered by a uniform item.
-For example, students may not wear a plain gray non-uniform polo shirt under the uniform cardigan.
+IMPORTANT: Students wearing a non-uniform shirt or sweatshirt with the uniform will be considered out of uniform.
+Students may not substitute non-uniform clothing for uniform wear, even if the non-uniform item is completely or partially covered by a uniform item.
+For example, students may not wear a plain gray non-uniform polo shirt under the uniform sweatshirt or cardigan.
 It is a matter of integrity that students wear all parts of the uniform each day.